-A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by the Office Manager and stored in the Sick Bay.
+A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by First Aid trained staff and stored in the First Aid Cupboard.
 For camps, excursions and special events, a designated staff member will be responsible for maintaining a list of students at risk of anaphylaxis attending the special event, together with their Individual Anaphylaxis Management Plans and adrenaline autoinjectors, where appropriate.